CeasarSS/Cyber-Security-Portfolio/Professional Statement.md

 up to stabilizing business critical service operations in different industries, has empowered me to design, develop, improve and apply cybersecurity measurements.

-My vision include the following criterie
+My vision consist of:
-* Safegaurd the
-* Minimising the cost and damages by cyber attacks
+* Safegaurd the people, organizations and society
 * Reducing the system vulnerabilities
 * Increase system integrity and reliability
+* Minimizing the cost and the damages by cyber attacks

 Industry of focus:
 * Financial Sector industries